-At Sticker it, we are constantly learning and reading, sharing books and recommending way too many titles to each other is a big part of our culture.
+At Sticker it, we do not just produce really cool printed stickers, we are also constantly learning and reading, sharing books and recommending way too many titles to each other is a big part of our culture.

 Below, you can find some of our team members sharing their favourite books.
 Enjoy!

-Knowing the habits allows you to use them when thinking about a problem or when strategising or planning.
+Knowing the habits allows you to use them when thinking about a problem or when strategizing or planning.
 It could be something huge or tiny, they still apply.

 It’s difficult to pick which habit I’ve found most useful, but I’ll give a special mention to; Begin with the end in mind, and, Sharpen the saw.

 Beginning with the end in mind helps so much when creating a plan for a new project.
 Understanding where you’re trying to get to can really help align everyone in a team.